Diocese of Camden: 1900 to 1956

-Pope Pius XI erected the Diocese of Camden on December 9, 1937, taking its present territory from the Diocese of Trenton and designating the Church of the Immaculate Conception in Camden as its cathedral.
-The pope named Bartholomew J. Eustace of the Archdiocese of New York as the first bishop of Camden.
-At that time, the new diocese had 75 diocesan priests and 11 religious priests to serve approximately 100,000 Catholics in 49 parishes and 31 missions, plus 30 elementary and five secondary schools.
+Pope Pius XI erected the Diocese of Camden on December 9, 1937, taking its territory from the Diocese of Trenton and designating the Church of the Immaculate Conception in Camden as its cathedral.
+The pope named Bartholomew J. Eustace as the first bishop of Camden.
+At that time, the new diocese had 75 diocesan priests and 11 religious priests to serve approximately 100,000 Catholics in 49 parishes and 31 missions, plus 30 elementary and five secondary schools.The first Catholic church in Cherry Hill, St. Mary's, opened in 1938.

 Two of the parishes that Eustace founded were established specifically for African-American Catholics; St. Monica's in Atlantic City and St. Bartholomew's in Camden.
 When St. Bartholomew's fell into financial difficulties, Eustace recruited comedian Eddie Cantor to give a benefit performance for the parish in 1950.
 Eustace also erected Our Lady of Fatima Parish for Spanish-speaking Catholics.
-He opened Our Lady of Lourdes Hospital at Camden in 1950.
+The Sisters of St. Francis opened Our Lady of Lourdes Hospital at Camden in 1950.It is today Virtua Our Lady of Lourdes Hospital.
+That same year, the Sisters of Bon Secours converted a donated estate in Wildwood into the Angelus Convalescent Home, a nursing facility.

 Following completion of its construction in 1952, St. Joseph Church in Camden was declared a pro-cathedral because the Cathedral of the Immaculate Conception was too small for many functions.
-Eustace opened Mercy Hospital at Sea Isle City in 1953, the Angelus Convalescent Home at Wildwood and St. Mary's Home for the Aged at Haddonfield.
+The Sisters of Mercy took over Mercy Hospital at Sea Isle City in 1953 St. Mary's Home for the Aged was founded in Haddonfield.

 1956 to 1968

 By the time Eustace died in 1956, the Catholic population and the number of priests in the diocese had more than doubled.
 He founded 31 parishes, 25 missions, 50 churches, 20 convents, 22 elementary schools, and four high schools.

-The second bishop of Camden was Auxiliary bishop Justin J. McCarthy of Newark, appointed by Pope Pius XII in 1957.
+The second bishop of Camden was Auxiliary Bishop Justin J. McCarthy of Newark, appointed by Pope Pius XII in 1957.
 He opened several new schools and expanded already existing ones, making room for an increase of over 5,000 students at the elementary level and 1,000 students at the high school level.
 At the time of his death, some 20,000 children were enrolled in CCD classes, nearly a 100 percent increase since his installation.
 McCarthy sent some clergy to Puerto Rico to learn Spanish so they could better serve Spanish-speaking Catholics.

-In 1957, McCarthy opened a mobile chapel for migrant workers, and in 1959 secured the services of four Oblates of the Sacred Heart Sisters to teach religion and do social work at Our Lady of Fatima Parish in Camden.
-He also erected four new parishes, founded a diocesan commission on properties and buildings, and encouraged a Catholic Youth Council be established at every parish in the diocese.
+In 1957, McCarthy opened a mobile chapel for migrant workers He secured in 1959 the services of four Oblates of the Sacred Heart Sisters to teach religion and do social work at Our Lady of Fatima Parish in Camden.
+He also erected four new parishes, founded a diocesan commission on properties and buildings, and encouraged every parish to establish a Catholic Youth Council.